What Does Homeowners Insurance Cover?

 The usual policy limits for each coverage are as follows:

-- Dwelling and other structures coverage: The homeowners insurance coverage amount for dwelling and other structures varies, and you have control over how much coverage you choose in this area.
-When you’re picking your dwelling coverage policy limit, consider if you’d want to rebuild your house or other structures using newer materials and if you’d have to make changes to bring your house up to code.
+- Dwelling coverage: The homeowners insurance coverage amount for dwelling varies, and you have control over how much coverage you choose in this area.
+When you’re picking your dwelling coverage policy limit, consider if you’d want to rebuild your house using newer materials and if you’d have to make changes to bring your house up to code.
 If so, opt for more coverage.

 - Personal property coverage: Again, this varies based on how much you want to protect.
 Most homeowners insurance policies start with personal property coverage equaling between 50 and 70 percent of your dwelling coverage limit.
 Conducting a home inventory can help you determine if you want to increase this policy limit.
 Your policy probably has a cap on coverage for single items.
 If that cap is at $2,000 and you have art, jewelry, electronics or sports equipment worth more than that, ask your agent about adding a rider (also called an endorsement) to your policy to specifically protect those high-value items.

 - Loss-of-use coverage: Limits here vary from policy to policy.
 Some policies offer unlimited coverage in this area but only for a set time while others cap the amount they’ll pay out each week or month but protect you in perpetuity.

 - Personal liability and medical payments: Most policies start with a $100,000 limit for this coverage, but you usually have the option to increase that limit if you feel like you’re exposed to more risk.
 You can also get a separate umbrella policy to offer yourself and your family more liability protection.